dxnst/nord-backgrounds/README.md

 ### Check these cool projects:
 [Nord][nord] - An arctic, north-bluish color palette.

 [ImageGoNord][ign] - A tool that can convert your rgb images to nordtheme palette.

-.[Avogadrio][avogadrio] - Worship your favorite molecule by setting it as your wallpaper.
+[Avogadrio][avogadrio] - Worship your favorite molecule by setting it as your wallpaper.

 [nord]: https://github.com/arcticicestudio/nord
 [nordtheme]: https://www.nordtheme.com/